From your experience, should one wait dive into worldwide travel/vagabonding until one has some sort of a degree, be it bachelors or trade?

 I'm a current student and I have already traveled before and I got bit HARD by the travel bug so now I'm just itching to leave.

 If you haven't had some sort of formal training, how did you fund travel?

 I first traveled as an undergraduate student.
 What was a month-long trip to Malaysia ended up with me returning three months later for a year to do research, and then working and traveling in Malaysia for another year.
 I've lived in South and Southeast Asia now for half of the last decade.
 I would say that if you plan on working abroad, then you should have a degree.
 Otherwise, I am not sure it matters unless you are looking for some perspective loaned by your studies.

 And if you are not traveling to work or study, then savings is the name of the game.
 Work out a budget, set savings goals, and realize that it is going to be worth it.
-Where you thinking about going, ZachAttack? about 7 years ago
+Where you thinking about going, ZachAttack? almost 10 years ago

 Another consideration would be that your attitude to travel may change over time.
 Before/during university I was much happier to rough it, stay anywhere, and try anything which led to far more unique adventures.
 After working for a few years it became a little more important to be able to occasionally find a decent meal or a comfortable bed at the end of the day, but the extra finances opened up many destinations which I couldn't fund before.
 Your responsibilities, perspectives and travel style may constantly evolve, so start travelling early in life and make the most of all the different stages.